influxdata/telegraf/plugins/aggregators/final/README.md

 series-timeout is a multiple of the gathering interval for an input.
 In this case metric sporadically arrive in the timeout phase of the period and emitting the `final` metric is suppressed.
-This can be helpful to fill in gaps in the data if no input arrived in time.

 Contrary to this, `output_strategy = "periodic"` will always output a `final` metric at the end of the period irrespectively of when the last metric arrived, the `series_timeout` is ignored.
-This is helpful if you for example want to downsample input data arriving at a high rate and require a periodic output of the `final` metric.

 ## Metrics